abdulwasih2003/19AI550_AI_for_Games/Ex.No5_Jumping behavior.md

 ### DATE:  23/08/2024
 ### REGISTER NUMBER : 212221240057
 ### AIM:
-To write a python program to simulate Jumbing behavior.
+To write a python program to simulate Jumping behavior.
 ### Algorithm:
 1. Start the program
 2. Import the necessary modules